romqrq/Vroom/README.md

 - Underneath the tagline is a list of the social media channels.

-- The footer background of dark grey was chosen to match the navbar, provide some contrast and obvious separation between the footer and the rest of the content on the page.
+- The footer background of Eerie **Eerie Black** was chosen to match the navbar, provide some contrast and obvious separation between the footer and the rest of the content on the page.
 The text is all displayed in white.
-When the user hovers over a link it turns orange.
+When the user hovers over a link it turns Heat Wave.

 - The footer features the copyright information for Vroom.